Lisbeth Nypan: Witch trial

 Charges against Lisbet and Ole were brought in 1670, when they sued in the courts for slander, but their case was quickly turned against them.
 This led to the interrogation in Leinstrand and later in the courtrooms of the Lagting Hall in Trondheim.
 The trial lasted for six months, from March to September 1670.
 According to the testimonies of witnesses, Lisbet had had a reputation as a healer since the 1640s.
 People often came to her with their illnesses and sufferings.
-The methods she used was a mixture of Christian belief, black arts, and natural medicine.
+The methods she used was a mixture of Christian belief, magic, and natural medicine.
 One of her methods was "reading in salt", which was an old folk tradition.
 She would recite a prayer over the salt, which were afterwards eaten by the patient.
 Several witnesses claimed that they were better off after the treatment by Lisbet.
 Four of her verses were recorded and preserved in the documents of the case.
-One of them, similar to the Merseburg charms, was used and presented by Lisbeth during her trial in the following lines:
+One of them, similar to the Merseburg charms, is recorded in the following form, which may be distorted: